toolleeo/cli-apps/README.md

 Prompts and welcome messages.

+* [Basta!](https://www.kylheku.com/cgit/basta/about/) - A small amount of GNU Bash code that maintains a scroll-protected status line at the bottom of the terminal.
 * [powerline](https://github.com/powerline/powerline) - Powerline is a statusline plugin for vim, and provides statuslines and prompts for several other applications, including zsh, bash, tmux, IPython, Awesome and Qtile.
 * [Starship](https://starship.rs/) - The cross-shell prompt for astronauts.
 * [welcome.sh](https://github.com/G2-Games/welcome.sh) - A nice little script that greets you on every launch, with some helpful (and customizable!) information.